TheOdinProject/curriculum/foundations/html_css/css-foundations/the-cascade.md

 *   Specificity and combining CSS selectors.
 *   How inheritance affects certain properties.

+For a more interactive explanation and example, try the following Scrim (let us know what you think of these):

+<iframe src="https://scrimba.com/scrim/cof994391b86aefab81df8cba?embed=odin,mini-header,no-next-up" width="100%" height="400"></iframe>

 ### The Cascade of CSS

 Sometimes we may have rules that conflict with one another, and we end up with some unexpected results.
 "But I wanted *these* paragraphs to be blue, why are they red like these other paragraphs?!"
 As frustrating as this can be, it's important to understand that CSS doesn't just *do* things against our wishes.
 CSS only does what we tell it to do.
 One exception to this is the default styles that are provided by a browser.
 These default styles vary from browser to browser, and they are why some elements create a large "gap" between themselves and other elements, or why buttons look the way they do, despite us not writing any CSS rules to style them that way.